 Retailer Dixons Carphone (which owns the Currys PC World brand) has revealed this week that it suffered a cyber attack which compromised data belonging to millions of customers.
 If you’ve been a customer, here’s what you need to know:

 Following a review, the company discovered that there had been unauthorised access to certain customer data.
-In it believed that there was an attempt to compromise 5.9 million cards in one of the processing systems of Currys PC World and Dixons Travel stores.
+It is believed that there was an attempt to compromise 5.9 million cards in one of the processing systems of Currys PC World and Dixons Travel stores.

 Do I have any rights?

-Yes, and following the introduction of the GDPR law those rights are now far greater.
-If there is a serious breach of your personal data that is likely to result in a high risk to your rights, in most circumstances the company will have an obligation to inform you without undue delay.
-Dixons Carphone announced that it will contact all customers affected by the personal data breach to to apologise and provide advice on protective steps they should take.
+Yes, and following the introduction of the GDPR laws, those rights are now far greater.
+If there is a serious breach of your personal data which is likely to result in a high risk to your rights, in most circumstances the company will have an obligation to inform you without undue delay.
+Dixons Carphone announced that it will contact all customers affected by the personal data breach to apologise and provide advice on protective steps they should take.